orsonteodoro/gcf2/profiles/gaming/README.md

       not catastrophic.
 * [9] Typical / worst case
 * [10] The amount of allocations and deallocations checked
+* [11] Even with sanitizers enabled, there is a chance to completely or partially bypass mitigation.
+Mitigation implies imperfect security.

 Serious severities caught by UBSan before being exploited